 Safety from Seismic and Geologic Hazards.
-Protect people and property from risks associated with seismic activity and geologic conditions.
 Minimize the loss of life, injury, and property damage due to seismic and related geological hazards.

-Policies EH- 2 3.1 Avoid Geologic Hazards Areas.
+EH- 3.1 Avoid Geologic Hazards Areas.
 Require development to avoid or minimize potential geologic hazards from earthquakes and unstable ground conditions.
-EH- 2 3.2 Comply with the Alquist-Priolo Act.
+EH-3.2 Comply with the Alquist-Priolo Act.
 Continue to implement and enforce the Alquist-Priolo Earthquake Fault Zoning Act.
-EH- 2 3.3 Ensure Seismic Safety of New and Existing Structures.
+EH-3.3 Ensure Seismic Safety of New and Existing Structures.
 Design and construct all new buildings and substantial remodeling projects to be earthquake resistant.
 The minimum level of design necessary would be in accordance with seismic provisions and criteria contained in the most recent version of the State and County Codes.
 Construction would require effective oversight and enforcement to ensure adherence to the earthquake design criteria.
-EH- 2 3.4 Protect Coastal Areas from Tsunamis.
-Refer to tsunami wave run-up and inundation maps when reviewing proposed development along coastal areas of Marin County.
+EH-3.4 Protect Coastal Areas from Tsunamis.
+Refer to tsunami wave run-up and inundation maps when reviewing proposed development along coastal areas of Marin County